logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/container-classes/unlocking-container-classes/_index.md

     The node representing the selected child UI element is highlighted in the Interface Viewer's UI explorer panel.

-    **Note:** If you entered Identify mode via the TestArchitect interface, you will observe this node and its parent hierarchy not in the Interface Viewer, but in the Element definition dialog box.
+{{<note>}} If you entered Identify mode via the TestArchitect interface, you will observe this node and its parent hierarchy not in the Interface Viewer, but in the Element definition dialog box.

 8. Change the default name in the **TA Name** field to one that is more user-friendly, then press Enter.

     We'll name our control Detail text.

-    **Note:** The following result assumes you are using the Interface Viewer.
+{{<note>}} The following result assumes you are using the Interface Viewer.

     The name you have assigned to the control appears in the node in uppercase letters.
 At the same time, the name of your open interface entity is assigned to the top-level node representing the window, with the native window title in parentheses.
 Green check marks ![](/images/TA_Help/Images/ug_interface_definition45.png) indicate that both the control and window are now provisionally mapped to the interface entity, awaiting your Save command to make the mappings permanent.